Jewish studies: History

 In a 1966 article published in the American Jewish Year Book, the Hebrew literature scholar Arnold J. Band was among the first to call attention to the "spread of Jewish studies as an accepted academic discipline in the American liberal arts colleges and universities since the Second World War".
 In his article Band offered a definition of Jewish (Judaic) studies as "the discipline which deals with the historical experiences, in the intellectual, religious, and social spheres, of the Jewish people in all centuries and countries".

 The political situation in the Middle East, especially the Arab–Israeli conflict and the Israeli–Palestinian conflict, has raised the profile of Jews, Judaism, and Zionism on campuses, spurring many on to study this subject for non-degree as well as for credits in obtaining a Bachelor of Arts or Master of Arts degree.
 A growing number of mature students are even obtaining Ph.D.s in Jewish studies judging by the quantity of courses and programs available.
 Many hope to obtain employment in the field of Jewish education or in Jewish communal service agencies.

 Some Christians search for an understanding of the Jewish background for Jesus Christ and Christianity and for the source of monotheism that sprang from Judaism.
 There are those who are seeking an understanding of the complex and volatile relationship between Islam and Judaism.
 Others are searching for spirituality and philosophy and therefore seek classes in Kabbalah (Jewish mysticism) and Jewish philosophy.
 There are also those who have a genuine concern and attachment to modern Israel as Christian Zionists and therefore seek to learn more about the subjects related to their beliefs.

+Schools that offer Jewish studies

 Jewish studies have been offered at universities around the world.
-The following are only a few significant examples of places where Jewish studies are offered and flourish in an academic setting:

-Colleges that offer Jewish studies

-Several colleges in the United States and Israel offer Jewish studies or Judaic studies as a major.